Photoaging

 Photoaging or photoageing (also known as "dermatoheliosis") is a term used for the characteristic changes to skin induced by chronic UVA and UVB exposure.
+Clinically, photoaged skin commonly presents with wrinkles and pigmentary changes.
+Other features may include skin laxity, roughness, telangiectasia, solar lentigines, actinic keratoses, and skin cancers.
+Mechanisms involved in photoaging include ultraviolet-radiation-induced oxidative stress, DNA damage, and matrix metalloproteinase activity that contributes to degradation of extracellular matrix proteins such as collagen and elastin.
+Prevention focuses on photoprotection, including shade, sun-protective clothing, and sunscreen, while treatments discussed in dermatology literature include topical retinoids and procedural interventions.

 Effects of UV light

 Molecular and genetic changes

 UVB rays are a primary mutagen that can only penetrate through the epidermal (outermost) layer of the skin and can cause DNA mutations.
 These mutations arise due to chemical changes within skin cells.
-These mutations may be clinically related to specific signs of photoaging such as wrinkling.
+These mutations may be clinically related to specific signs of photoaging, including wrinkling.